Just a small handful of ingredients to make these delicious oven roasted red potatoes. These crispy, seasoned potatoes will add flavor to any meal.

 Preheat oven to 425 degrees.
-Toss potatoes, oil, and rosemary on a rimmed baking sheet.
+Toss potatoes, oil, and parsley on a rimmed baking sheet.
 Spread out potatoes in a single layer; season with salt and pepper.
 Sometimes I like to throw all the ingredients in a bowl or plastic bag and mix them around to make sure each potato chunk is covered with the seasonings.

 Roast the potatoes in the oven, stirring once halfway through cooking, until they are golden brown and crisp outside and tender inside, about 30 minutes.